Bophut beach is a popular fishing village in Koh Samui.

-It features two primary attractions: Bophut beach itself, which is found between Maenam and the Big Buddha; and the tranquil Fisherman’s Village which is found in the middle area of the beach.
+It features two primary attractions: Bophut beach itself, which is found between Maenam and the Big Buddha; and the tranquil Fisherman’s Village, which is located in the middle area of the beach.

 If wildlife interests you, visit the Samui Crocodile Farm where you’ll find all kinds of crocodiles including saltwater species as well as caimans, lizards, snakes, monkeys, and so much more.
-The Samui Crocodile Farm also holds regular snake and crocodile shows where you can witness performers engage in jaw-dropping feats with these animals.
+The Samui Crocodile Farm also holds a regular snake and crocodile shows where you can witness performers engage in jaw-dropping feats with these animals.

 Golf enthusiasts should stop by the Bophut Hills Golf Club for a few rounds.
 Found on Samui Ring Road, the golf club is surrounded by scenic hillsides and coconut trees.
 After your game, head over to the clubhouse for some snacks and refreshments.

 There is also a wide range of accommodation options in and around Bophut beach.
-Given the good shopping, terrific Thai and western dining outlets, and its tranquil atmosphere, it’s no wonder this destination is highly recommended for anyone visiting southern Thailand.
+Given the excellent shopping, terrific Thai and western dining outlets, and its tranquil atmosphere, it’s no wonder this destination is highly recommended for anyone visiting southern Thailand.